snowplow/snowplowanalytics.com/_posts/2018-12-29-iglu-r11-released/index.md

 $ java -jar $JAR_PATH --config $CONFIG_PATH
 {% endhighlight %}

-Alter the `schemas` table in order to make it compatible with the 0.4.0 schema:

-{% highlight bash %}
-$ psql \
-    -U $IGLU_DBUSER \
-    -h $IGLU_HOST \
-    -W $IGLU_DBNAME \
-    -c "ALTER TABLE schemas ADD COLUMN "draftnumber" VARCHAR(50) NOT NULL DEFAULT '0';"
-{% endhighlight %}

-The only major change comes from the `POST`-using validation endpoints update mentioned above:

-* `HOST/api/schemas/validate/{schemaFormat}` - the endpoint to validate if a schema is self-describing
-* `/api/schemas/validate/{vendor}/{name}/{schemaFormat}/{version}` - the endpoint to validate a JSON instance against its schema

-Until recently, these endpoints only accepted `GET` requests where schema or instance are appended to the URL.

-As of Iglu Server `0.4.0`, these endpoints also accept `POST` requests where schema or instance are sent as form data.
-An example request for checking if a schema is self-describing would look something like this:

-{% highlight bash %}
-$ curl -X POST \
-HOST/api/schemas/validate/jsonschema \
--F 'schema={...}'
-{% endhighlight %}

-An example request to validate a JSON instance against its JSON Schema would look like:

-{% highlight bash %}
-$ curl -X POST \
-HOST/api/schemas/validate/com.snowplowanalytics.self-desc/schema/jsonschema/1-0-0 \
--F 'instance={...}'
-{% endhighlight %}

 <h3 id="upgrade-igluctl">4.2 igluctl</h3>

-The latest igluctl, version 0.6.0, can be downloaded [from Bintray here][igluctl-download].
+The latest igluctl, version 0.7.0, can be downloaded [from Bintray here][igluctl-download].

-This new version doesn't deprecate any behaviors from the previous version, 0.5.0.
+This new version doesn't deprecate any behaviors from the previous version, 0.6.0.

+<h2 id="roadmap">5.
+Roadmap</h2>

+Our biggest priority for Iglu R12 is functionality backing up our upcoming Redshift table automigration process as per our recently [published RFC][migrations-rfc].

+This will include a lot new functionality in core library as well as in Scala Iglu Client.

-<h2 id="help">5.
+<h2 id="help">6.
 Getting help</h2>

 For more details on this release, as always do check out the [release notes][release-notes] and the relevant documentation pages: